 If you want to narrow down your results use the Refine my results options on the left side of the results screen in the current version of LibrarySearch.
 Use the Tweak my results on the right side of the results screen in the new version of LibrarySearch.
 There are lots of options to narrow down your results: e.g. use the Resource Type options to select Articles or Books, or narrow down your results by date or language.

 You might have noticed two Collection/Library headings in the current version of LibrarySearch – the first is our physical library locations, the second is electronic collections.
 In the new version of LibrarySearch, these have been made clearer and are labelled Library and Collection, as seen in the example above.

 Looking for a specific book?

-Search for your book using words from the title and author and then use the Refine my Results options.
-Once you’ve selected Books in Refine my Results, you can also apply more selections such as Available in the Library, or books in a particular library or collection.
+Search for your book using words from the title and author and then use the Refine my Results or Tweak my results options.
+Once you’ve selected Books in Refine/Tweak my Results, you can also apply more selections such as Available in the Library, or books in a particular library or collection.

 Why do I get results that say Online access when there isn’t full text available?